 Finally, if you do find that your agent has gotten away with lying to you, you will have more avenues for recourse, such as through your agent’s broker, professional association (such as the National Association Of Realtors) or possibly even in court if you can prove that your agent has failed to uphold his fiduciary duties.

 When a buyer and seller work together directly, they can (and should) seek legal counsel, but because each is expected to act in his or her best interest, there isn’t much you can do if you find out later that you’ve been duped about multiple offers or the home’s condition.
 And having a lawyer on retainer any time you want to talk about potentially buying or selling a house could cost far more than an agent’s commissions by the time the transaction is complete.

 Many people eschew using a real estate agent to save money, but keep in mind that it is unlikely that both the buyer and seller will reap the benefits of not having to pay commissions.
 For example, if you are selling your home on your own, you will price it based on the sale prices of other comparable properties in your area.
 Many of these properties will be sold with the help of an agent.
 This means that the seller gets to keep the percentage of the home’s sale price that might otherwise be paid to the real estate agent.

 However, buyers who are looking to purchase a home sold by owners may also believe they can save some money on the home by not having an agent involved.
 They might even expect it and make an offer accordingly.
 However, unless buyer and seller agree to split the savings, they can’t both save the commission.

 We provide exceptional service for first-time home buyers, home upgrading or downsizing, purchasing investment properties including rental or fix-and-flip properties, or land.
-Your satisfaction is our top priority.
-For a stress-free experience, we are with you every step of the way.
-Contact us today to get started.
+In 2020, our team has been nominated several times as Top Producers at Homesmart Colorado real estate teams.
+See why so many people choose to work with our team and contact us today to get started!